castroaj/CPP_MEMORY_ALLOCATION/README.md

 Known Bugs:

-	The are no known bugs for any of the scheduling algorithms
+	The are no known bugs for any of the memory allocation algorithms